What you need to upgrade for Ryzen

 You’ll need more than a new motherboard though.
 With Ryzen, AMD systems are moving from DDR3 to faster, more energy-efficient DDR4 memory, so you won’t be able to transfer over the RAM from your old PC unless you’re migrating from an Intel Skylake, Kaby Lake, or recent Extreme Edition machine.
 The bad news: Memory is expensive this year.

-Ryzen’s performance is sensitive to memory speeds, so be sure to hop into your system BIOS and ensure your RAM is running at its advertised speeds.
+Ryzen’s performance is sensitive to memory speeds, and the Vega graphics cores in Ryzen APUs are even more so.
+Be sure to hop into your system BIOS and ensure your RAM is running at its advertised speeds.
 Most systems will run it at JDEC-standard 2133MHz by default rather than the rated timings and voltages for your specific kit.
-Be warned, though: Hitting high memory speeds can still be a bit finicky on AM4 motherboards, though BIOS updates planned for May aim to alleviate the issue.
-(AMD also pushed out a helpful BIOS update ahead of the Ryzen 5 launch.)
+While hitting high memory speeds used to be finicky on AM4 motherboards, the release of new AMD software in May 2017 alleviated those headaches.
+Overclocking memory is much easier now, assuming you’re running a recent BIOS revision that includes the AGESA 220.127.116.11 updates.

 You might need a new CPU cooler as well.
 The 1331-pin AM4 socket (so close to 1337!) has about 100 more pins than older AM3 boards, so it needs new mounting hardware, and hence, new coolers.
 Existing AM3 coolers that secure to the processor using clips rather than bolts through the motherboard should still work with Ryzen, however, and many third-party manufacturers of older AM3 CPU coolers will send you AM4 mounting brackets if you ask.
 If you’ve already dropped big money on cooling for an existing AMD system, the high-end Asus Crosshair VI Hero motherboard ($255 on Amazon) includes both AM3 and AM4 mounting holes to support all sorts of coolers.